marco-giuliani/tropical/content/blog/markdown-syntax.md

 [[images]]
   src = "img/2019/03/pic01.jpg"
-  alt = "Mountain Range Through Clouds" stretch = "horizontal"
+  alt = "Mountain Range Through Clouds" stretch = "Vertical"
 [[images]]
   src = "img/2019/03/pic02.jpg"
   alt = "Desert Scene"
 [[images]]
   src = "img/2019/03/pic03.jpg"
   alt = "Valley"
-  stretch = "horizontal"
+  stretch = "Vertical"
 +++

 This article offers a sample of basic Markdown syntax that can be used in Hugo content files, also it shows whether basic HTML elements are decorated with CSS in a Hugo theme.